 Photo by cayootiepatootiebootie via Instagram

-1. Visit the theater's website and find out what the rules are before you go.
+1. Visit the theater's website and find out what the rules are before visiting.
 Most drive-ins do not allow screen switching between features, glass containers, alcohol, or smoking (except in designated areas).
-Running your car or having your lights on during the movie is a big no-no, and bigger vehicles are usually expected to park in the back.
-Also, forget your Grease fantasy – people aren’t allowed to sit on their cars at the drive-in.
+Running the car or having the lights on during the movie is a big no-no, and bigger vehicles are usually expected to park in the back.
+Also, forget the Grease fantasy – people aren’t allowed to sit on their cars at the drive-in.

 2. Be prepared to deal with people who don’t follow the rules.
 Whether you’re inside a movie theater or outside at a drive-in, there will always be inconsiderate people, so you may need to decide whether to speak up or just let it go.

 3. Bring bug spray (lots of it), lawn chairs and blankets, drinks, a flashlight, and a Frisbee or a ball.
-Dress the kids in their PJs before you go.
+Dress the kids in their PJs before arriving.

 4. Get there early to get a good spot and to enjoy the festive pre-movie community atmosphere.
-Find out where the bathroom is and plan your walking path before it gets dark.
+Find out where the bathroom is, and plan a walking path before it gets dark.